codepath/android_guides/Troubleshooting-Common-Issues.md

      <img src="http://imgur.com/YXTqq93.png"/>

 4. Make sure to ascertain your IP address of the machine with the proxy installed.
-You can go to the `Help` -> `IP Address` to find it:
+You can go to the `Help` -> `Local IP Address` to find it:

 <img src="http://imgur.com/AwbbEwA.png"/>